 Table 1.
 Examples of economic, social and environmental benefits

-|Economic||● Comply with increased regulation and reporting standards
+|● Complying with increased regulation and reporting standards

-● Enjoy substantial resource savings
+● Enjoying substantial resource savings

-● Improve stakeholder relations
+● Improving stakeholder relations

-|Social||● Ensure primary needs (e.g. water/food security)
+|● Ensuring primary needs (e.g. water/food security)

-● Enhance work opportunities
+● Enhancing work opportunities

-● Equalize distribution of resources
+● Equalizing distribution of resources

-● Keep within our planetary boundaries
+● Keeping within planetary boundaries

-● Improve well-being, health and social inclusion
+● Improving well-being, health and social inclusion

-|Environmental||● Reduce the use of non-renewable resources
+|● Reducing the use of non-renewable resources

-● Achieve emission-reduction goals
+● Achieving emission-reduction goals

-● Safeguard biodiversity and nature
+● Safeguarding biodiversity and nature

-● Decrease waste generation
+● Decreasing waste generation

 Given the critical necessity and the potential benefits, promoting the transition towards a circular economy is increasingly becoming a priority for decision makers in both the public and the private sectors.
 Consequently, national circular action plans are implemented and examples of national policies within the EU and/or best practices performed by businesses can be viewed on the EU Stakeholder Platform.
 Nevertheless, performing a meaningful transition to a circular economy on a global scale is a mammoth task and significant obstacles abound.

-Transitioning to a circular economy: What are the main challenges?
+Transitioning to a Circular Economy: What are the Main Challenges?

-As of 2022, only 8.6% of the world is considered circular.
+As of 2022, only 8.6% of the world economy is considered circular.
 Expanding and mainstreaming the transition to a global circular system thus requires unprecedented collaboration between sectors and countries across the world.

-It is possible to divide the main challenges of transitioning to a circular economy into four main categories: redesigning value chains, promoting a “circular behavior”, aligning circularity with business interests and designing effective policies.
+It is possible to divide the main challenges of transitioning to a circular economy into four main categories: redesigning value chains, aligning circularity with business interests, promoting a “circular behavior”, and designing effective policies.

 From the food we eat to the mobile phones we use, most of the products we consume involve a large chain of participants in the production process before they reach us.
 These value chains encapsulate all activities that go into creating a product.
 With globalization, these chains have increased in complexity and now stretch over continents and jurisdictions.

 The global natures of supply chains means that trade and trade flows play a critical role in a transition to a circular economy (UNEP).
 In multiple stages of a value chain, decisions are made that influence the circularity of each particular product.
 As multiple independent participants, often in different countries, are part of a chain, some organizations relate to disruptions in the chain as risk.
-The COVID19 pandemic is a recent example that highlighted the interconnectedness of countries and the importance of global value chains and their dependence on a resilient trading system.
+The COVID-19 pandemic is a recent example that highlighted the interconnectedness of countries and the importance of global value chains and their dependence on a resilient trading system.
 Managing risks in this area is already a well-known challenge.
 The question as to how to implement circular principles along the full gamut of value-chain partners regardless of geographical location is thus pertinent.

-- Defining value chain responsibility– The EU Green Deal proposes reshaping the Extended Producer Responsibility (EPR) to ensure proper management of the potential waste flowing from the products/service sold.
+- Defining value chain responsibility: The EU Green Deal proposes reshaping the Extended Producer Responsibility (EPR) to ensure proper management of the potential waste flowing from the products/service sold.
 Examples include extended warranties and mandatory take-back guarantees.
 The EPR is focused on downstream activities, while upstream multiple activities can also be performed (see below).

-- Focusing on design decisions prior to procurement– Design decisions made by R&D teams can avoid, for example, the extraction of non-renewable resources by exploring alternative materials, extending product lifetime due to easy modularity and upgradability.
+- Focusing on design decisions prior to procurement: Design decisions made by R&D teams can avoid, for example, the extraction of non-renewable resources by exploring alternative materials, extending product lifetime due to easy modularity and upgradability.

-- Collaborating with like-minded partners– By collaborating with like-minded partners, both upstream and downstream in the value chain, it becomes more feasible to design the value-chain in a circular way end-to-end.
+- Collaborating with like-minded partners: By collaborating with like-minded partners, both upstream and downstream in the value chain, it becomes more feasible to design the value-chain in a circular way end-to-end.

-- Optimizing value extraction– While most firms focus on the value that can be extracted from the “usage” phase of a product, there are opportunities to be gained in all life stages of the product.
-The Value Hill is a practical model that can be applied to obtain value in pre- and post-use phases as well.
+- Optimizing value extraction: While most firms focus on the value that can be extracted from the “usage” phase of a product, there are opportunities to be gained in all life stages of the product.
+The Value Hillis a practical model that can be applied to obtain value in pre- and post-use phases as well.

-- Tracking and optimizing resource use– Resource availability, quality, usage and waste streams can be monitored by digitalization and intelligent robots.
+- Tracking and optimizing resource use: Resource availability, quality, usage and waste streams can be monitored by digitalization and intelligent robots.
 Digitalization can also be used to strengthen connections between supply chain actors and help in coordinating the supply chain more efficiently.

 While it is widely acknowledged that collaboration is key in the transition to a circular economy, there are challenges to collaboration when it comes to the competitive position of individual companies.
 The first barrier is the costs of the transition (e.g. R&D, asset investments, digital infrastructure) and the questions around who should foot the bill.
 Second, competition with (often cheaper) virgin materials makes the business case for recovery managers relatively uneconomic and hence less desirable.
 Delivering a new product instead of an existing one that breaks down is usually cheaper simply because the design of current products mainly emphasizes function; it does not take repair into account.
 In addition, products that are sold with repair or refurbishment options have shown high costs associated with transportation activities (i.e. beginning with when products are sent back to producers for refurbishment).
 Third, there is an existing mismatch between the supply and demand of non-virgin (secondary) raw materials.
 Many argue for the need for a “circular product policy framework” that would aim to ensure a level playing field for global competition.
 Such a framework might include minimum mandatory standards such as circular design characteristics (an example is Fairphone, which created a smartphone that is designed for longevity, easy repair, and modular upgrades) digital accessibility through a product passport, preventing waste status of products where circular strategies remain reasonable, and more.